probabl-ai/skore/README.md

 With skore, data scientists can:
 1. Track and visualize their ML/DS results.
 2. Get assistance when developing their ML/DS projects.
-    - Scikit-learn compatible `skore.cross_validate()` provides insights and checks on cross-validation.
+    - Scikit-learn compatible `skore.cross_validate()` and `skore.train_test_split()` provide insights and checks on cross-validation and train-test-split.

 These are only the first features: skore is a work in progress and aims to be an end-to-end library for data scientists.
-Stay tuned, and join [our Discord](https://discord.probabl.ai) if you want to give us feedback!
+Stay tuned!
+Feedbacks are welcome: please feel free to join [our Discord](https://discord.probabl.ai).

 ![GIF: short demo of skore](https://raw.githubusercontent.com/sylvaincom/sylvaincom.github.io/master/files/probabl/skore/2024_10_31_skore_demo_compressed.gif)